Picorims/wav2bar-reborn/docs/DEVELOPMENT_GUIDELINES.md

 For bug reports, please use the issues section of GitHub.
 For other support, use the discussions section or go over to my Discord server (https://discord.gg/EVGzfdP)
 ```

+TODO review once new website is done.
-13) Update the website links and release numbers (hard coded, yes I know what you will say, and it is OK as is for me right now).
+12) Update the website links and release numbers (hard coded, yes I know what you will say, and it is OK as is for me right now).
-14) OPTIONAL : Blog post
+13) OPTIONAL : Blog post
-15) Do an archive of the Git repository and GitHub assets
+14) Do an archive of the Git repository and GitHub assets

 <a name="questions-or-concerns"></a>